By Marcin Wojtyczka

 Dangerous wave conditions

 A cubic metre of water weighs one tonne, and water does not compress easily so when large waves start to land on deck or push the boat around, they can cause enormous damage.
-So, in most cases it is sea state rather than wind which need to be wary of.
+So, in most cases, it is the sea state rather than the wind which needs to be wary of.

-Your boat may be more or less susceptible to rolling than other boats based on its design, but the aspects to remember are that although your boat may be severly tilted over by the wave, for the wave to knock the boat down or completely roll over (even worse pitch pole) all of the below need to happen at the same time:
+Whitecaps or cresting foam and whitewater do not constitute a danger to a well-found boat.
+But breaking waves change the situation completely.
+Your boat may be more or less susceptible to rolling than other boats based on its design, but the aspects to remember are that although your boat may be severely tilted over by the wave, for the wave to knock the boat down or completely roll over (even worse pitch pole) all the below need to happen at the same time:

-- Wave height must exceed 30% of the yacht length or must match the beam of the boat
+- Wave height must exceed 30% of the yacht length (risk of pitchpoling) or must match the beam of the boat (risk of knock-down and rolling)

 - The boat needs to be broadside or oblique to the wave